Phillips family disappearances: First disappearance (September 2021)

-Second disappearance (December 2021 – present)
+Second disappearance and robberies (December 2021 – September 2025)

-Phillips "went bush" with his kids again in December, last being seen on 9 December.
-The police did not initiate a search, stating that he had notified his family of where he was going and was not in violation of court restrictions.
+Phillips disappeared with the children again on 9 December 2021.
+Police did not initiate a search, stating that he had notified his family of where he was going and was not in violation of court restrictions.
 He did not show up to his court date on 12 January and thus an arrest warrant was issued.
 His lawyer had not heard from him since first informing him of the court date.
 His ute was discovered parked on Mangatoa Road in late January.
 Phillips returned home for about an hour at night on 9 February to get supplies, telling his family that the children were okay but not disclosing their location.
 By that point he had grown a beard.
+New Zealand Police believed that the children were taken by their father to a location somewhere in the western Waikato, "within Marokopa or the surrounding areas” after a dispute with their mother.

-The police, the children's mother, and Ōtorohanga mayor Max Baxter all stated that they believe he is receiving additional help to survive.
+The police, the children's mother, and Ōtorohanga mayor Max Baxter all believed he was receiving additional help to survive.

 The older half-sisters of the Phillips children launched a petition in May, calling on the police and relevant government ministries to do more to find them.
 Police subsequently made a public appeal for information on Ten 7 Aotearoa.
 There were two reported sightings of the children in May, but these were later dismissed by police.
 The children's maternal family planned for a search in June, but this was cancelled due to concerns from police.
-In August, police posited the idea that the Phillips family may have changed their names and started a new life elsewhere in the country.
+In August, police posited the idea that the Phillips family had changed their names and started a new life elsewhere in the country.

-Police declined to offer a reward for the children's return in September, so in October their maternal family began fundraising on Givealittle to offer a $10,000 reward themselves.
-They only managed to raise around half of that, but said they will supply the remaining reward money themselves.
+Police declined to offer a reward for the children's return in September 2022, so in October their maternal family began fundraising on Givealittle to offer a $10,000 reward themselves.
+They managed to raise only around half of that, but said they would supply the remaining reward money themselves.